Experienced Counsel for Your Family Law Issues

 There are also options to avoid going to trial.
 One way is to use an alternative dispute resolution (ADR) process, such as mediation or arbitration.
 After the discovery process and/or ADR, the court will schedule the parties for early settlement panel (ESP) discussions.
 This allows the parties to attempt to resolve their issues and enter a mutually-agreed upon order finalizing the divorce.
 If they aren’t successful, the court will make one more attempt at resolving the matter through a formal settlement conference before scheduling a trial.

 If a couple mutually agrees that they no longer wish to continue the marriage and can work together to agree on the division of assets, they may be able to avoid some of the emotional pain and financial complications by pursuing a collaborative divorce.
 In a collaborative divorce, each party retains his or her own attorney.
-The parties and their lawyers then meet regularly, often with the help of a mediator, who tries to guide the couple come to a mutually acceptable agreement.
+The parties and their team then meet regularly, often with the help of a mediator, who tries to guide the couple come to a mutually acceptable agreement.
 Other professionals, such as marriage or divorce counselors and psychologists, may also participate in these meetings to make sure that each side is adequately represented and that outstanding issues are resolved.
 This approach allows the couple to take some of the hostility out of the divorce proceedings, to devise a mutually acceptable settlement, and to agree on ways in which post-divorce conflicts will be resolved.

 Collaborative divorce can be particularly beneficial when children are involved.
 Traditional divorce can take a significant emotional toll on children who must watch their parents fight a legal battle.
 In collaborative divorce, on the other hand, the parties negotiate with one another and take a personal approach to reaching an outcome that protects their children’s best interests.
 With the assistance of an experienced lawyer, you can protect your rights, reach an agreement that is mutually acceptable to both you and your spouse, and minimize the stress of the divorce process everyone involved.